-Love him or hate him, there’s no denying that Donald Trump is one of our planet’s most successful people, and arguably the most powerful person in the world.
+Love him or hate him, thereโs no denying that Donald Trump is one of our planetโs most well-known people.
 So how many hours per night do you think he sleeps?
 And what do you imagine his daily routine is like?

 On average, he gets between four and five hours of sleep per night.
-Want to know how he manages?
-Keep reading to find out more about Donald Trump’s sleep schedule.
+Want to know how he manages it?
+Keep reading to find out more about Donald Trumpโs sleep schedule.

 Trump has a tough job.
-After all, he has to lead the most powerful country while maintaining an active Twitter account.
-That’s a joke.
-I love his Twitter account.
+After all, he has to lead one of the most powerful countries in the world.

 What is the Thatcher Gene?